-The translational genomics group aims to understand cancer genome biology, by studying the genetic and epigenetic events that control gene expression in cancer.
-We aim to identify and characterise key regulatory machanisms, molecules and pathways that play a role in tumour development and progression, with the ultimate goal to translate this genomic knowledge to improve patient treatment and care.
+The translational genomics group aims to understand cancer genome biology, by studying the genetic events that control gene expression in cancer.
+We aim to identify and characterise key regulatory mechanisms, molecules, and pathways that play a role in tumour development and progression, with the ultimate goal to translate this genomic knowledge to improve patient treatment and care.

-Throughout the years our group has pioneered the establishment of numerous microarrays and high-throughput sequencing based methods to study genome structure, dynamics and function at a high-throughput level.
-Together with bioinformatics approaches, we integrate large genome-wide data sets to identify mechanisms that regulate gene expression, and drivers of tumourigenesis.
-Some of these candidates are further validated using different functional assays.
-Our work can be divided in three main areas.
+Throughout the years our group has pioneered the establishment of numerous high-throughput based methods to study genome structure, dynamics and function.
+Together with bioinformatics approaches, we integrate large genome-wide data sets to identify mechanisms that regulate gene expression, and drivers of tumourigenesis, as well as drug resistence in soft tissue and bone tumours.